wp-plugins/amr-users/readme.txt

 *   scroll further till you see the "filter" section - if Input Validation and Filtering is enabled, then you are all set!.

 == Changelog ==
+= Version 2.3.10 =
+*   added code back to cater for wp < 3.1 still using deprecated functions
+*   added check for tables required in settings as activation hook in wp does not always fire.

 = Version 2.3.9 =
 *   fix to prevent warn ing being issued when all reports rescheduled on user update (allow no list parameter
 *   found and replaced another deprecated wp function